-Clause 53.17 streamlines the assessment of RAC facilities by using a number of tailored development standards and requirements to ensure appropriate, high quality, built form outcomes occur.
+Clause 53.17 streamlines the assessment of residential aged care facilities by using a number of tailored development standards and requirements to ensure appropriate, high quality, built form outcomes occur.

-Previously, RAC facilities were assessed as standard residential buildings.
+Previously, residential aged care facilities were assessed as standard residential buildings.

 The new provision focuses on the following assessment requirements:

 - How a development impacts on its adjoining neighbours (for example, overshadowing, overlooking).

 - How a development interacts with the immediate streetscape (for example, front, side and rear setbacks).

 - Caps building height at a maximum of 16 metres in the Neighbourhood Residential Zone, General Residential Zone and Township Zone to support a reasonably sized residential aged care facility that contains an appropriate number of beds.